 A publisher can use an SDK for mobile advertising to serve ads in an app on an Apple or Android device.
 Many apps do not have browser-like capabilities.
-Therefore, SDKs are used for in-app advertising to render the different types of ads such as rich media and native.
+Therefore, in-app advertising uses SDKs to render the different types of ads such as rich media and native.

 Does PubMatic offer Publishers an SDK?